mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     The default settings should be perfectly fine for most people.
     But doesn't everyone sometimes like to be special?
-    Many features can be switched on and off (see :doc:`configuration`), but thanks to Sphinx's great flexibility,
+    Many features can be switched on and off (see :doc:`configuration`), and thanks to Sphinx's great flexibility,
     you can fine-tune and individualize virtually every aspect of the theme, see :doc:`customization` for details.